 Wherever you record, there are going to be some rules for the orchestra, and it is important for the conductor to know and understand these.
 What is the break schedule?
 What time do we end before going into overtime?
 Having a feel for this helps with the pacing of the session.

 The contractor makes sure everyone is back from the break in time, and there are also clocks everywhere that count down to the end of the break.
 There are often surreal moments where we are all sitting for a minute just waiting for the break to end.
 Technically I can not give them musical instruction on the break, as they are on break!
 There is no problem asking someone on the break about a passage or warning them what is coming up, but if I have a note to give to the group, courtesy is to wait until the break is done.
 There are clocks everywhere so we can see when the session ends as well.
 If you go over by even a second, you are into overtime.
 Depending on budget, that may not be a problem, so always check if overtime is approved.

 My left hand is quite busy turning pages.
 When not doing that it helps with shaping and cueing, but a lot of that I have to do with my right hand and my eyes.
 One technical challenge is turning pages in very quiet sections.
 It is very easy for the paper to make noise and ruin the take.
 I also have to be careful not to get excited and hit any microphone stands or the podium.
 It is the worst feeling to blow a take, how hard can it be to not hit anything?

 But lets say you do get to do it; how does it work?

-We had a session recently where the clicks were dropping out for some reason, but I just watched the counter on my monitor and pushed my beat ahead, and the orchestra went with me.
+We had a session recently where the clicks were dropping out for some reason, but I just watched the counter on my monitor and pushed my beat ahead, and the orchestra then went with me.
 When the click came back in, we were right on.
-I can push and pull, if I am behind the counter, I know I need to slowly speed it up.
-Just don’t do what I did the first time I did this for real.
+If you do free time, don’t do what I did the first time I did this for real.
 While conducting a ninety-four-piece orchestra at Fox, at one stage I got so behind that I just dropped a beat to catch up.
 It turns out that it’s very hard for almost a hundred players to jump at the exact same time.
-I would recommend avoiding this ‘solution’ at your own sessions.
+I would recommend avoiding this ‘solution’ at your own sessions!